 Cancer Cells = “Delinquents”, they don’t follow the rules, they collect a lot of mistakes and become damaged as a result.
 The Immune System is like the “police force” and although it can hunt down and remove some of these cells, it’s not perfect.

 The healthier your cells are, the better chance your body has of fixing any mistakes that your cells make at a pre-cancer stage.
 This is where a healthy lifestyle becomes important as it reduces your cancer risk.
-A healthy lifestyle includes a diet high in fruit and vegetables and low in processed foods, 20 minutes of moderate exercise each day, maintaining a healthy body weight, not smoking and limiting alcohol intake, this lifestyle will provide you with a 30% reduction in cancer risk.
+A healthy lifestyle includes a diet high in fruit and vegetables and low in processed foods, 20 minutes of moderate exercise each day, maintaining healthy body weight, not smoking and limiting alcohol intake, this lifestyle will provide you with a 30% reduction in cancer risk.

 Hereditary Cancer Syndromes

 An inherited cancer risk is the result of a mistake in a cell that is present right from when you are conceived, as a single cell.
 These are commonly genes that are growth genes (oncogene) or spell checker genes (tumour suppressors).
-A mistake in a growth gene will result in a cancer at a young age, a mistake in a spell checker gene comes with a backup copy from your other parent, this is where BRCA gene’s fall.
+A mistake in a growth gene will result in cancer at a young age, a mistake in a spell checker gene comes with a backup copy from your other parent, this is where BRCA gene’s fall.

 What this means is that if you inherit a BRCA gene from one parent, your backup copy from your other parent, if it is not also a BRCA gene, will protect you.
 However, if this backup copy becomes damaged as you age your protection is reduced and your cancer risk becomes higher.